InfoSec-x86-64/.github/profile/README.md

-🙋‍♀️ A short introduction
-  - A team of enthusiastic computer science undergrads living their dreams of managing a org on github
+🙋‍♀️ We are a team of enthusiastic computer science undergrads living on this github repo

 🌈 Contribution guidelines
   - If you are willing to join the community, contact @anorak001